Nireus: Trojan War

 Nireus was among the suitors of Helen and consequently joined in the campaign against Troy.
 According to different sources, he was said to have commanded a number of ships: 3, 16 or 53.
 In the military conflict with the Mysian king Telephus, which occurred on the way to Troy (during the first unsuccessful attempt to reach the city), Nireus killed Telephus' wife Hiera, who fought from a chariot "like an Amazon".

-Another story of Nireus, who was "the most beautiful man who came beneath Ilion" (Iliad, 2.673), is the one of his love for Heracles.
-But Ptolemy adds that certain authors made Nireus out to be a son of Heracles.
+Homer calls him "the most beautiful man who came beneath Ilion" (Iliad, 2.673).

 Nireus did not excel in physical strength and was eventually killed by either Eurypylus, son of Telephus, or Aeneas.
 A funeral was held for him and his own people cremated him.
 However, according to the version recounted by John Tzetzes, Nireus survived the war and, together with Thoas, having been caught in the storm that scattered the Greek ships, landed first in Libya and then sailed off to Argyrinoi and the Ceraunian Mountains, where they settled near Mount Lakmynion and River Aias.

 Other tales

 In a rare version of the myth, Nireus was loved by Heracles and he helped the latter to beat down the lion of Helicon.
+But Ptolemy adds that certain authors made Nireus out to be a son of Heracles.